Harris–Stowe State University: Academics

-All degree programs at Harris-Stowe begin with general education studies.
-Then upper-level courses concentrate on disciplinary studies.
+Degree programs at Harris-Stowe require general education studies.

 William L. Clay, Sr. Early Childhood Development/Parenting Education Center

 The William L. Clay, Sr. Early Childhood Development/Parenting Education Center is an early childhood child care center located on campus.
 Harris-Stowe invested $11 million into the new facility to train early learning professionals, provide parenting education, and offer high quality day care for children.
 Harris-Stowe was awarded an FY09 Area Resources for Community and Human Services (ARCHS) start-up and expansion grant to assist in the purchase of developmentally appropriate materials for the center's new infant/toddler rooms.

 Accreditation

-Harris–Stowe State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-The Anheuser-Busch School of Business receives additional accreditation through the Association of Collegiate Business Schools and Programs and the International Assembly for Collegiate Business Education.
-The School of Education receives additional accreditation through the National Council for Accreditation of Teacher Education.
+Harris–Stowe State University is accredited by the Higher Learning Commission.
+The Anheuser-Busch School of Business is also accredited by the Association of Collegiate Business Schools and Programs and the International Assembly for Collegiate Business Education.
+The School of Education is also accredited by the Council for the Accreditation of Educator Preparation.